grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 ### dial tcp 52.18.24.222:80: i/o timeout

-This error is similar `context deadline exceeded`, but in this case, k6 could not even make an HTTP request.
+This error is similar to `context deadline exceeded`, but in this case, k6 wasn't even able to make an HTTP request.
 The target system can't establish a TCP connection.

 ```bash
 WARN[0057] Request Failed     error="Get http://test.k6.io/: dial tcp 52.18.24.222:80: i/o timeout"